1) What is the difference between the QA and software testing?

 - Once the bug is identified by the tester, it is assigned to the development manager in open status

-- The next step will be to check whether it is in scope, if it is happen so that, the bug is not the part of the current release then the defects are postponed
+- The next step will be to check whether it is in scope.
+If the bug is not the part of the current release then the defects are postponed

 - If the defect or bug is raised earlier then the tester will assigned a DUPLICATE status